 Management believes that no uncertain tax positions exist for the Foundation at August 31, 2022 and 2021.
 The Foundation files income tax returns in the U.S. federal jurisdiction, and applicable state jurisdictions.

 Functional Expenses

-The Foundation performs four functions: wish granting, program-related support, fundraising, and management and general.
+The Foundation performs three functions: wish granting, fundraising, and management and general.
 Definitions of these functions are as follows:

 Wish Granting